For information hover over number | Click on project number | Overview of overall plan

 - Project 78

-A historic industrial and railroad site makes way for a family oriented residential neighborhood clustered around Lohsepark, HafenCity’s largest green space
+An historic industrial and railroad site is home to a family residential neighborhood clustered around HafenCity’s largest green space

 Aerial photograph of the site today: the area of the future Lohsepark is still being used by a logistics company and for infrastructure building works (© ELBE&FLUT) Start slideshow

-Edged by water surfaces to the north and south, an attractive urban space is emerging in central HafenCity – at its heart its green core, Lohsepark.
+Am Lohsepark is an attractive urban space emerging in central HafenCity – at its heart its green core, Lohsepark.
 Since all of the buildings adjoin the green space to the west and east, this continues Hamburg’s town planning tradition of planting large parks amid residential and working neighborhoods.
-Development of the neighborhood started from the partially listed red-brick ensemble on Lohseplatz which houses, for example, the Prototyp private collection of automobiles.
-This beautifully renovated architectural gem was once the corporate headquarters of Harburger Gummi-Kamm-Compagnie, a pioneer of Hamburgindustrialization.
-The ensemble will be joined by three new buildings (67-69).
+Development of the neighborhood started from the Hildebrandtblock, a partially listed red-brick ensemble between Lohseplatz and Shanghaiallee, whose residents include the Prototyp private collection of automobiles.
+This beautifully renovated architectural gem was once the corporate headquarters of Harburger Gummi-Kamm-Compagnie, a pioneer of Hamburg industrialization.
+The look of this quarter will be dominated by closed blocks of five to seven-story buildings grouped around the park.
+Since June 2014 it has been directly connected to Brooktorhafen in the north by the newly renovated Ericus bridge – a railroad swing bridge built in 1870.

 Family homes on the park